 It would help if you had a designated, fixed spot because the lingering scent from the earlier eliminations helps your puppy come to own the place.

 Plus, repetition of your command and the whole routine itself forms a concrete habit for your puppy – that he eliminates outside at that spot.

 It’s something he will tend to keep doing as he grows up.

-If for some reason you’re not comfortable having your dog running around outside, there also electric fences for dogs that prevent them from running too far.
-Electric dog fences are safe and only give them a nudge while keeping them close and out of the streets from potential dangers.
+If, for some reason, you’re not comfortable having your dog running around outside, there are also electric fences for dogs that prevent them from running too far.
+Electric dog fences are safe, and only give them a nudge while keeping them close and out of the streets from potential dangers.